-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 Based on their blog guidelines, you need to be ready to pitch them a topic that will be connected to communication, collaboration, or productivity.

-Basically, if you’ve had a chance to improve your team productivity then Chanty will be the right place to tell this story.
+If you’ve had a chance to improve your team’s productivity, Chanty will be the right place to tell this story.

 Hint